justin-marian/justin-marian/README.md

 <p align="center">
   My path in Computer Science 💻 is driven by a deep passion for discovery 🌟 and a commitment to always give my best.
   Valuing the power of continuous learning 📚 above the pursuit of rankings, I've cultivated a diverse skill set in programming and systems engineering.
-  This reflects my dedication and a proactive stance towards navigating challenges.
+  This clearly reflects my deep dedication and proactive, resilient approach towards skillfully navigating complex challenges.
 </p>

 <br>